cuteboyqq/skip-GANOMALY-Pytorch/README.md

 ### skip-GANomaly-Pytorch
 [(Back to menu)](#table-of-contents)

-use skip-connection  to skip Encoder layer to Decoder layer by concatenation, the framework is based on gamonaly. impement skip-ganomaly and skip-attention-ganomaly, here use CBAM attention before skip Encoder layer to Decoder
+Use skip-connection  to skip Encoder layer to Decoder layer by concatenation, the framework is based on gamonaly.
+Impement skip-ganomaly and skip-attention-ganomaly, here use CBAM attention before skip Encoder layer to Decoder

 ### updated
 [(Back to menu)](#table-of-contents)